Teaching Staff: Kralli Ioanna

 Objectives - Learning Outcomes:

-Week #13: Instructions on essay writing.
+Week #13: Instructions on how to approach the long essay.

 Walbank, F. W., The Hellenistic World, London 19812.